Download a course guide

 To be eligible for entry into the Graduate Diploma in Public Health or directly into the Master of Public Health applicants need to have completed either:

-An undergraduate degree or its equivalent from a recognised tertiary institution preferably in a health related or behavioural science area.
+an undergraduate degree or its equivalent from a recognised tertiary institution preferably in in a health science area, education, behavioural sciences, social sciences or management.

 2. Graduate Certificate